weaviate/spark-connector/README.md

 Currently only the append write mode is supported.
 We do not yet support upsert or error if exists write semantics.

-Currently only batch operations are supported.
-We do not yet support streaming writes.
+Both batch operations and streaming writes are supported.

 ### Spark to Weaviate DataType mappings
 The connector is able to automatically infer the correct Spark DataType based